On The War Memorial Trail…..The Last Valentine From A WWII Soldier

 Current gravestone of Ernest Norton at Cassino War Cemetery in Italy.
 (Photo Credit: Canadian Virtual War Memorial at http://www.vetarans.gc.ca.)

 Ernest Norton was a lucky man never to have been forgotten by his loved ones, with so much family information about him!
 Do you have photos or information to share on any of the soldiers discussed in this and previous blog postings?
 If so, please let us know.
 We still are in need of photos.
-You can send an email to dariadv@yahoo.ca or comment on this blog.
+You can send an email to memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1

 © Daria Valkenburg